 Tips for a Successful Soft Homemade Bread

-- Amount of Yeast – ok, just because you want a tall bread doesn’t mean you have to put as much yeast in the mixture.
-Sometimes if you add too much, it will have a tendency to collapse.
+- Amount of Yeast – Just because you want a tall bread doesn’t mean you have to put as much yeast in the mixture.
+Sometimes adding too much yeast can cause the bread to collapse during the rest period.
 Just imagine putting more air than what is needed in a balloon, the balloon will explode.
 The same case with bread.

 - Right Type of Yeast – We’ve discussed the 3 types of yeast above.
 Make sure to use the right one for your recipe, and make necessary adjustments if you want to swap one from another.